 Frankie is senior at Niagara University in New York.
 After a camper career that brought him from Waramaug through Wilderness, he returns to the staff where he will be in Annwi assisting in kayaking, canoeing, basketball, dramatics, hiking and riflery.
 Frankie hails from Bronx, NY.

 Becky is a retired elementary school teacher in Asheville, NC.
 She is a new grandmother to a future Keewaydin camper.
 At camp, she will assist with tutoring.
 She is looking forward to being back at camp and hiking on Mt.
 Moosalamoo!

 Steve will manage the trails on Mt.
 Moosalamoo, as well as teach canoeing and whitewater paddling.
-In the off-season, he is a recently retired math professor from UNC Asheville.
+In the off-season, he is a retired math professor from UNC Asheville.
 He will be joined at camp by his wife, Becky.

-Anne Randlett- 13th, Nurse
+Anne Randlett- 15th, Nurse (1st half)

-Owen Reed—1st, Moosalamoo
+Owen Reed—2nd, Moosalamoo

-Lauren Sack- 14th, Wangan, Office, Tutoring (2nd half)
+Lauren Sack- 16th, Wangan, Office, Tutoring (2nd half)

-Stephanie Sack- 29th, Camp Head of Waterfront
+Stephanie Sack- 31st, Camp Head of Waterfront